abhishekarya1/Hash-Define-myNotes/content/db/rdbms/concepts.md

 1. **Dirty Reads**: transaction reads uncommitted data from another transaction

-2. **Phantom Reads**: two exact same queries (with predicate - `WHERE` clause) returning different rows as output when run at an interval (or in separate transactions); due to another transaction changing data corresponding to the predicate and committing it
+2. **Phantom Reads**: two exact same queries (with same predicate typically using `WHERE` clause) returning different rows as output when run at an interval (or in separate transactions); due to another transaction _changing data corresponding to the predicate_ and committing it

-3. **Non-repeatable Reads**: reads the same row twice at different points in time and gets a different value each time
+3. **Non-repeatable Reads**: reads the same _row_ twice at different points in time and gets a different value each time

 #### Isolation Levels